Is business insurance required by law?

 Most states require businesses with employees to have workers’ compensation insurance.
 Workers’ comp helps cover medical expenses and lost wages resulting from work-related injuries.

 If your business owns and operates vehicles, you probably must also have commercial auto insurance.
-Commercial auto insurance can help cover medical costs and property damage if your tech company’s vehicle is involved in an accident.
+Commercial auto insurance can help cover medical costs and property damage if your company’s vehicle is involved in an accident.

 State laws determine how much commercial auto insurance coverage your business must purchase.
 All states except for New Hampshire and Virginia require small businesses with vehicles to purchase commercial auto coverage.